kim-codes/microsoft-student-hackathon-guide/en/hackathon-resources-en.md

 - Microsoft Azure's Student Developer Resources  [https://azure.microsoft.com/en-ca/developer/students/](https://azure.microsoft.com/en-ca/developer/students/)

+- Code using the same tools as pro developers!
+[Watch videos on how to use Visual Studio Code >](https://code.visualstudio.com/docs/getstarted/introvideos)

 - Interested in connecting with Microsoft Learn Student Ambassadors in your area [find one here](https://studentambassadors.microsoft.com/search/Profile)

 - Interested in BECOMING a Microsoft Learn Student Ambassador?
 [Apply here now](https://studentambassadors.microsoft.com/) and be a force for good-locally and globally :blue_heart: